Stanley Cup: NHL takes over

-After winning the Cup, players traditionally skate around holding the trophy above their heads, as Pavel Datsyuk of the Detroit Red Wings does here when the Red Wings captured their 11th cup in 2008.
+After winning the Cup, players traditionally skate around holding the trophy above their heads, as Pavel Datsyuk of the Detroit Red Wings does here when the Red Wings won the Cup for the 11th time in 2008.

 The WHL folded in 1926 and was quickly replaced by the Prairie Hockey League.
 However, in the meantime, the NHL (which had entered the U.S. only two years before) bought up the contracts of most of the WHL's players and largely used them to stock the rosters of three new U.S. teams.
-In what would turn out to be its most significant expansion of its pre-Original Six era, the Chicago Blackhawks, Detroit Cougars (now called the Detroit Red Wings), and New York Rangers joined the NHL.
-With the NHL now firmly established in the largest markets of the Northeastern United States, and with the Western teams having been stripped of their best players, the PHL was deemed to be a "minor league" unworthy of challenging the NHL for hockey supremacy.
+In what would turn out to be its most significant expansion of its pre-Original Six era, the Chicago Black Hawks, Detroit Cougars (now called the Detroit Red Wings), and New York Rangers joined the NHL.
+With the NHL now firmly established in the largest markets of the northeastern United States, and with the western teams having been stripped of their best players, the PHL was deemed to be a "minor league" unworthy of challenging the NHL for hockey supremacy.

 The PHL lasted only two seasons.
 Over the next two decades other leagues and clubs occasionally issued challenges, but none were accepted by the Cup's trustees.
 Since 1926, no non-NHL team has played for the Cup, leading it to become the de facto championship trophy of the NHL.
 In addition, with no major professional hockey league left to challenge it, the NHL began calling its league champions the world champions, notwithstanding the lack of any interleague championship.
 In doing so, the NHL copied a policy that had been adopted by the then still-fledgling National Football League from its start in 1920 (and which the National Basketball Association also asserted upon its founding in 1946).

-Finally in 1947, the NHL reached an agreement with trustee J. Cooper Smeaton to grant control of the Cup to the NHL, allowing the league to reject challenges from other leagues that may have wished to play for the Cup:
+Finally in 1947, the NHL reached an agreement with trustee and former NHL referee J. Cooper Smeaton to grant control of the Cup to the NHL, allowing the league to unilaterally reject challenges from other leagues that may have wished to play for the Cup: